 US Greenback Outlook:

-- The IG Consumer Sentiment Index means that USD/JPY has a blended bias within the near-term.
+- The IG Consumer Sentiment Index means that USD/JPY charges have a bullish bias within the near-term.

 DXY PRICE INDEX TECHNICAL ANALYSIS: DailyTimeframe (October 2021 to October 2022) (CHART 1)